Why Oat Milk is the Milk Alternative You May Need to Try Today

 A major benefit of oat milk is its ability to replace other milk options for those with food allergies.
 Whether gluten, soy, nut, or cow’s milk protein allergies it seems most milk and milk alternatives contain some form of common allergens.

-Vitamin B12 is an important nutrient that many vegan dieters are often lacking in their diets.
-Oat milk helps to fight this issue by providing consumers with 50% DV of B12.
-Manufacturers fortify oat milk with calcium at 27% DV making it an excellent alternative to cow’s milk.
+Vitamin B12 is an important nutrient that many vegan dieters may be lacking in their diets.
+Oat milk can help to fight this issue by providing consumers with 50% DV of B12.* Manufacturers fortify oat milk with calcium at 27% DV making it an excellent alternative to cow’s milk.
 This allows it to be just as beneficial for bone health as cow’s milk is advertised to be.

 Comparing oat milk to other vegan milk alternatives it is somewhat comparable, but oat milk stands apart in some important ways.
 With 4 grams of protein and 2 grams of fiber for one cup, oat milk has more of these nutrients than other cow’s milk alternatives.